JamesGrahamMSFT/DefenderMasterclass1/README.md

 Silver – Completed skills challenge or Completed MS-500 MS Learn Collection + registered for at least one Masterclass Event.

-Gold –  Completed Ultimate Skills Challenge or Silver + MS-500 pass + registered for at least two Masterclass Events,
+Gold –  Completed Ultimate Skills Challenge or Silver + MS-500 pass + registered for at least two Masterclass Events.

+To claim, send an email:

 Email: james.graham@microsoft.com